adblockplus/web.adblockplus.org/pages/privacy.md

 ###### {{ retention-website-requests-heading[heading] Data retention }} {: #retention-website-requests }

-{{ retention-website-requests-paragraph The request to our Websites, including your IP address, is stored when you create a forum post, submit a contact form, or add a blog comment.
+{{ stored-website-requests-paragraph The request to our Websites, including your IP address, is stored when you create a forum post, submit a contact form, or add a blog comment.
 This allows administrators to effectively address spam content and security breaches.
 All stored requests are deleted after 30 days. }}

 ###### {{ cookies-heading[heading] Cookies }} {: #cookies }